 PERSONS WHO SHOULD RESPOND TO QUESTIONS

-The enumerator should require the answers to the questions in the survey from the head of the household.
-In case of absence of a head of household, a knowledgeable adult member of the household who is familiar with the information of the household should respond to the questions.
-It is recommended that information on fertility should be provided by each individual being enumerated.
+The enumerator should seek responses to the questions in the survey from a knowledgeable adult member of the household who is familiar with the information of the household should respond to the questions.

-The data about the household members is given by the head of the household.
-In his/her absence, a knowledgeable member of the household gives the data he/she is most familiar with.

-The data about the dwelling is given by the head of the household who occupied the dwelling at the time of the survey.
-In his/her absence, a knowledgeable member of the household gives data he/she is most familiar with.

 DEFINITIONS AND CONCEPTS

-As an enumerator, you must be familiar with several definitions to accurately count the selected households in your enumeration area.
+As an enumerator, you must be familiar with several definitions to accurately identify and interview the selected households in your enumeration area.

 ENUMERATION AREA (EA):

-An EA is an area to be covered by one enumerator during the census period.
+An EA is an area to be covered by one enumerator during the survey period.
 It may comprise part of the village, a whole village or several villages, estate(s), trading centre(s), mission centres or part of an urban area.
 The EAs have already been demarcated and the boundaries are marked on the maps, which will be given to you.

 VILLAGE: